Pernilla-tech/Pernilla-Skeppstedt-testning_typescript-quiz_app/README.md

 ## Open the app

 Enter your playername.
 This is not optional.
 Select difficulty and region.
 This is optional.
-Click at the "Start quiz" button Pick a category.
+Click at the "Start quiz" button and pick a category.
 After that the quiz will start in 3 seconds.
 Answer each one of the questions in max 30 seconds per question.
 After each question you will pick a new category.
-When all questions are answered it shows the game end screen with total score.
+When all 9 questions are answered, you will see the total score in the end.